-- (1) (a) Subject to the provisions of the law governing the public service and the provisions of paragraph (b) of this subsection and of section 10, the Minister may appoint for any district or sub-district a magistrate, one or more additional magistrates or one or more assistant magistrates and for every regional division a magistrate or magistrates. - (aA) The Minister may, in a particular case or generally and subject to such directions as he may deem fit, delegate the power conferred upon him by paragraph (a) to the Secretary or a deputy-secretary of his department, or, in respect of a district, sub-district or regional division situated wholly or partly in the Transkei as defined in section 2 of the Transkei Constitution Act, 1963 (Act No. 48 of 1963), or in an area for which a legislative council has been established under the Development of Self-government for Native Nations in South-West Africa Act, 1968 (Act No. 54 of 1968), or for which a legislative assembly has been established under the Bantu Homelands Constitution Act, 1971 (Act No. 21 of 1971), to any officer of his department who holds the office of secretary or director of the department of justice of the Transkei as so defined or of the area in question, as the case may be. - [paragraph (aA) inserted by section 11 of Act 29 of 1974] - (b) No person shall be appointed as a magistrate of a regional division unless he is a magistrate who has satisfied all the requirements for the degree of baccalaureus legum of a university in the Republic or has passed the Public Service Senior Law Examination or an examination deemed by the Public Service Commission to be equivalent or superior to the said examination, and the board referred to in section 9bis has informed the Minister that he is suitable for appointment as a magistrate of a regional division. - (c) A magistrate of a regional division may also be a magistrate of a district. - (d) A magistrate, an additional magistrate or an assistant magistrate of a district or subdistrict may at the same time also be a magistrate, an additional magistrate or an assistant magistrate of another district. - [paragraph (d) added by section 24(1)(b) of Act 94 of 1974] - (2) (a) No person holding any appointment under subsection (1) shall perform the functions of a judicial officer in any magistrate's court unless he has taken an oath or made an affirmation subscribed by him, in the form set out below, namely- 'I, \\\\\\ (full name) do hereby swear/solemnly and sincerely affirm and declare that whenever I may be called upon to perform the functions of a judicial officer in any magistrate's court I will administer justice to all persons alike without fear, favour or prejudice and, as the circumstances of any particular case may require, in accordance with the law and customs of the Republic of South Africa or of the territory of South West Africa.
+- (1) (a) Subject to the provisions of the law governing the public service and the provisions of paragraph (b) of this subsection and of section 10, the Minister may appoint for any district or sub-district a magistrate, one or more additional magistrates or one or more assistant magistrates and for every regional division a magistrate or magistrates. - (aA) The Minister may, in a particular case or generally and subject to such directions as he may deem fit, delegate the power conferred upon him by paragraph (a) to the Secretary or a deputy-secretary of his department, or, in respect of a district, sub-district or regional division situated wholly or partly in the Transkei as defined in section 2 of the Transkei Constitution Act, 1963 (Act No. 48 of 1963), or in an area for which a legislative council has been established under the Development of Self-government for Native Nations in South-West Africa Act, 1968 (Act No. 54 of 1968), or for which a legislative assembly has been established under the Bantu Homelands Constitution Act, 1971 (Act No. 21 of 1971), to any officer of his department who holds the office of secretary or director of the department of justice of the Transkei as so defined or of the area in question, as the case may be.

+[paragraph (aA) inserted by section 11 of Act 29 of 1974]

+- (b) No person shall be appointed as a magistrate of a regional division unless he is a magistrate who has satisfied all the requirements for the degree of baccalaureus legum of a university in the Republic or has passed the Public Service Senior Law Examination or an examination deemed by the Public Service Commission to be equivalent or superior to the said examination, and the board referred to in section 9bis has informed the Minister that he is suitable for appointment as a magistrate of a regional division. - (c) A magistrate of a regional division may also be the magistrate of a district and shall for the purposes of section 12(5) be deemed to have been duly appointed as an additional magistrate for each district, except the district of which he is the magistrate, falling wholly or partly within the regional division of which he is a magistrate;

+[paragraph (c) substituted by section 24(1)(a) of Act 94 of 1974]

+- (d) A magistrate, an additional magistrate or an assistant magistrate of a district or subdistrict may at the same time also be a magistrate, an additional magistrate or an assistant magistrate of another district. - [paragraph (d) added by section 24(1)(b) of Act 94 of 1974] - (2) (a) No person holding any appointment under subsection (1) shall perform the functions of a judicial officer in any magistrate's court unless he has taken an oath or made an affirmation subscribed by him, in the form set out below, namely- - 'I, \\\\\\\ (full name) do hereby swear/solemnly and sincerely affirm and declare that whenever I may be called upon to perform the functions of a judicial officer in any magistrate's court I will administer justice to all persons alike without fear, favour or prejudice and, as the circumstances of any particular case may require, in accordance with the law and customs of the Republic of South Africa or of the territory of South West Africa.